SilwiuEduard/CRUD-Operations-Project/README.md

 3. Editing (individual page)

-a) There should be validation for mandatory fields;
+a) Validation for mandatory fields;

 b) After submitting the form, display a success and error notification;